MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 ]
 ```

-If you need an example, check out the [Examples](#examples) section of this documentation.
+If you need an example of action override, check out the [Examples](#action-override) section of this documentation.

 ### Style override